8 Polish Souvenirs That Aren't Tacky

 If you’d like something a bit more imposing than a small whistle, you can always take a Polish building back home with you.
-You can purchase ashionable cardboard cut-outs that look exactly like the real deal.
-Made by design studio Zupagrafika , these detailed miniatures of Polish modernist buildings from have ‘cool souvenir’ written all over them.
+You can purchase fashionable cardboard cut-outs that look exactly like the real deal.
+Made by the design studio Zupagrafika, these detailed miniatures of Polish modernist buildings have ‘cool souvenir’ written all over them.

 5. Old-school dishware

-Ostalgie is en vogue these days in Poland.
+‘Ostalgie’, or nostalgia for the designs of the communist period, is in vogue these days in Poland.
 If you want some typically Polish, communist-inspired design, ceramic beakers from state-owned cafeterias are the way to go.
-No need to steal some, you can get their contemporary likeness ‒ adorned with stylized retro prints ‒ in most design stores.
+No need to steal some – you can get their contemporary likeness, adorned with stylised retro prints, in most design stores.

 6. A surreal painting of Poland